greg-raven/Impeachment-Chronicles/_posts/2024-04-30-every-awful-thing.md

 Trump mused late last year that he will be a "dictator" for one day only, should he win reelection.
 Rolling Stone reported shortly after his comments that part of this authoritarian plot is to send potentially hundreds of thousands of troops to help seal the border and build new detention camps to house migrants.
 Trump tried to do something similar during his first term, but he was shot down by officials and attorneys due to fears of legal repercussions.
 He's going to surround himself with more compliant actors in a potential second term, who are already working on ways to make a militarized border "perfectly legal."

-Trump told Time Magazine in April that he would also be willing to deploy the military inside the United States, not just at the border, as part of his effort to rid the nation of undocumented immigrants.
+Trump told *TIME* magazine in April that he would also be willing to deploy the military inside the United States, not just at the border, as part of his effort to rid the nation of undocumented immigrants.

 **He will invade Mexico**